multi-moduli-ntt-saber/multi-moduli-ntt-saber/gen_table/README.md

 > Can be interleaved freely with assembly functions for testing units.

+# What is not supported
+The programs in this folder are not designed for
+- speed
+- security

 # Requirement
 - A C compiler

 A C compiler suffices for the generating the tables and testing the correctness of the generation.
+The generation of tables is contained in the folders `m3_unmasked`, `m4_masked`, `m4_unmasked`.
-Files `ntt_c.c` and `ntt_c.h` also only require a C compiler and they are designed to be interleaved with assembly implementations.
-Examples can be found in the folder `../examples`.
+Furthermore, examples for testing the correctness can be found in the folder `../examples`.

 # Reserved symbols
+One must define the following:
 ```
 ARRAY_N
 NTT_N
 LOGNTT_N
 ```

-Notice that we must have `NTT_N = 1 << LOGNTT_N` and `NTT_N` dividing `ARRAY_N`.
+Note that we must have `NTT_N = 1 << LOGNTT_N` and `NTT_N` dividing `ARRAY_N`.
 However, `ARRAY_N` need not to be a power of 2.

 ```